csoulain/dispersionEvaluationFoam/README.md

   	  source /opt/openfoamv7/etc/bashrc

-- then in the "porousMedia4Foam" directory, run :
+- then in the "dispersionEvaluationFoam" directory, run :

       wmake